 This is, possibly, one of the most incredible experiences I ever had.
 A once in a lifetime moment that can’t be easily replicated.
 I was floating, day dreaming, completely frozen at the incredible sights.

-It is one of the most famous hotels in the world, most of us have seen it at least once in some of the typical lists, like “The 10 most romantic hotels in the world”, “The best beds over water”, “The top restaurant experiences”, “The most extraordinary dining experiences” – and so on.
+It is one of the most famous hotels in the world, reached in just 30 minutes by seaplane, most of us have seen it at least once in some of the typical lists, like “The 10 most romantic hotels in the world”, “The best beds over water”, “The top restaurant experiences”, “The most extraordinary dining experiences” – and so on.

 The Conrad Maldives certainly is an incredible hotel.
 From the over water villas with their own outdoor jacuzzi to the chill out music played by the beach’s infinity pool at sunset and the breakfast in bed served by a paddle boat.
 I can summarize the hotel with: absolutely breath-taking.

 But lots of hotels in the Maldives, Bora Bora, Seychelles, etc. have over water villas and all the rest of the features the Conrad has, what truly sets it apart from the rest is their underwater restaurant and, nowadays, room.
 Simply put, you descend a couple of meters under the water’s surface and enter a glass pavilion surrounded by the wild sea water.
 Wherever you look 360 degrees all you can see is the stunning underworld of the Maldives.

 From then onwards prepare to watch all sorts of marine life just as you would see snorkelling or diving.
 Isn’t the Maldives known for incredible diving, you would ask.